Ante Pavelić: Political rise

 On 12 August 1922, in St. Mark's Church, Zagreb, Pavelić married Maria Lovrenčević.
 They had three children, daughters Višnja and Mirjana and son Velimir.
-Maria was Jewish through her mother's family and her father, Martin Lovrenčević, was a member of the Party of Rights and a well-known journalist.

 Later Pavelić became vice-president of the Croatian Bar Association, the professional body representing Croatian lawyers.

 In his speeches to the Yugoslav Parliament he opposed Serbian nationalism and spoke in favor of Croatian independence.
 He was active with the youth of the Croatian Party of Rights and began contributing to the Starčević and Kvaternik newspapers.

 Serbian members of the Yugoslav Parliament disliked him and when a Serbian member said "Good night" to him in parliament, Pavelić responded:

 Gentleman, I will be euphoric when I will be able to say to you "good night".
 I will be happy when all Croats can say "good night" and thank you, for this "party" we had here with you.
 I think that you will all be happy when you don't have Croats here any more.

 In 1927, Pavelić became the vice president of the party.

 In June 1927, Pavelić represented Zagreb County at the European Congress of Cities in Paris.
 When he was returning from Paris, he visited Rome and submitted a memorandum in the name of HSP to the Italian ministry of foreign affairs in which he offered to cooperate with Italy in dismembering Yugoslavia.
 In order to obtain Italian support for Croatian independence, the memorandum effectively made any such Croatia 'little more than an Italian protectorate'.
 The memorandum also stated that the Party of Rights recognised the existing territorial settlements between Italy and Yugoslavia, thus giving up all Croatian claims to Istria, Rijeka, Zadar and the Adriatic islands which Italy had annexed after World War I. These areas contained between 300,000 and 400,000 Croats.
 Further, the memorandum also agreed to cede the Bay of Kotor and Dalmatian headlands of strategic importance to Italy, and agreed that a future Croatia would not establish a navy.